-Behavioral Consultation: The participant and/or legal decision maker, other Team members, and the DDPM discuss and decide when the service is needed and how it will be implemented based upon the annual waiver cap.
+Behavioral Consultation: The participant and/or legal decision maker, other team members, and the DDPM discuss and decide when the service is needed and how it will be implemented based upon the annual waiver cap.
 The amount is reviewed/approved by the Regional DDPA and the DD Division.

-Services subject to self-direction do not require prior authorization based on the assessment score.
-The DDPM develops the client's individualized budget based on the amount and frequency of services as identified during the person-centered planning process, informal resources available to the client, the client's risk of unwanted out-of-home placement, additional client preferences, the maximum allowable hours for each self-directed service, and the service rate set in the rate matrix.
+Self-Directed services: The DDPM develops the client's individualized budget based on the amount and frequency as identified during the person-centered planning process, informal resources available to the client, the client's risk of unwanted out-of-home placement, additional client preferences, the maximum allowable hours for each self-directed service, and the service rate set in by the state legislative body.
 Clients are responsible for determining staff wages.
 They are free to choose a wage rate above the wage limits established by the State, but may not reallocate funds assigned to each service.